 Incontinence: Just call me “Pee Pants.”
 It’s sort of a laughable joke now.
 The last few months of treatment, the slightest sneeze, laugh, or cough would send a trickle down my leg and me running to the restroom.
 But one evening while on the phone with my mother, disaster!
 One small toot (yes, trying to keep this…civilized…I said, “toot”) and I flooded my couch cushion with urine.
 I didn’t even know I had to pee…At first the warmth was confusing: was my gas super-heated?
 But then the wet!
 Not only did I run to the bathroom to grab a towel and soak up the couch, but I had to change my pants and hang my head in shame, although Mum, myself, and my boyfriend were also uproariously laughing. 😉 I did a bit of research and women going through menopause have weaker vaginal walls and bladder muscle control.
 Incontinence can be a regular occurrence for menopausal and post-menopausal woman.
 Oh joy.

 Increased appetite: Ravenous!
 The whole time.
 I eat numerous times a day.
 Healthy, but numerous.
 I have breakfast between 8:00 and 9:00, a mid-morning snack by 10:00, lunch between 11:30 and 12:00, mid-afternoon snack by 2:00, dinner between 4:30-5:00, followed by an evening snack.
 Every day.
 It’s like a dance these days!
 But I’ve put on my missing 10 pounds since surgery, which is good (I needed it).
 And have managed to keep my weight at a healthy 140 pounds.
 I’ve learned to eat healthier snacks (banana instead of cookies, salad instead of burgers, that sort of thing).
-But, yes, ravenous this entire time.
+But, yes, ravenous the entire time I was on Lupron Depot.

 Mood swings: I became a sobbing, blubbering, yelling, mad, insane, loveable, calm, snappy monster.
 Unpredictable.
 At the drop of a hat, I could sob.
 Or laugh.
 Or snuggle.
 Or claw your eyes out.
 May I just say that my boyfriend, family, and friends have all been incredibly patient and wonderful through this stupid process.